anniekramer/Crash-Course-in-CS/README.md

 - Review tuples and practical implementations of tuples.
 - Review the fundamentals functional programming.
 After reading about `map` and `reduce` functions, code up original implementations of each function.
 Do **not** use the built-in map or reduce methods in either implementation.
 [Solution] (https://github.com/goingglacial/functional)
 - Read about using a simple HTTPS server and how to run a web app locally using the `python SimpleHTTPServer` command.
 - Explore algorithms, performance, and Big-O notation.
-Talk about different sorting methods (bubble sort, insertion sort, merge sort / quick sort) and searching.
+Read about different sorting methods (bubble sort, insertion sort, merge sort / quick sort) and searching.
   * [Introduction to Big-O notation] (https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/)
   * Exercise: Compute Big-O notation for insertion sorting.
--
+- Complete this amazing [Introduction to SQL] (https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/) tutorial from Mode Analytics to learn about querying over tables and large datastores.
+- Read about how the frontend and backend work together and are integrated.
+- Read about debugging utilities, including the developer console, print statements, the JavaScript `debugger`, and Python's `pdb` utility.
+- Read about list comprehensions in Python.
+- Read about iterators and generators.